JedDataScience/RetroAzureBlobMetadataStorage/README.md

 - **Containerization**: Flask applications containerize easily and run efficiently in Docker

 **Alternatives Considered:**
-- **FastAPI**: More modern but adds complexity; Flask is sufficient for this use case
+- **FastAPI**: More modern but adds complexity; Flask is sufficient for this use case.
-- **Django**: Too heavyweight for a simple REST API
-- **Express.js**: Would require Node.js expertise and doesn't align with course Python focus

 ### Why Azurite (Azure Storage Emulator)?